-Physical Facilities Required: Safe, child friendly area to isolate child from For Investigation, Treatment and nosocomial infections.
-Supportive Phases of Care Personnel Required A family physician or pediatrician in the home community willing to manage the care of a child/adolescent with cancer or a serious haematological disorder which includes: Carrying out dose adjustments of oral chemotherapy doses according to the appropriate toxicity/ therapeutic guidelines after consultation with a pediatric hematologist/oncologist, appropriate professional (see note page 27) at the Sub-Specialty centre or an oncology clinic nurse with delegated medical function certification in dose modification for oral chemotherapy For Treatment Managing the side-effects or complications of oral chemotherapy.
-Able to recognize or have access to information to anticipate common chemotherapy-related toxicities (e.g. bleeds and febrile neutropenia).
-For Treatment and Supportive Care Health professionals able to provide pediatric care and monitoring such as immunizations, subcutaneous injections, insertion of nasogastric tube, GCSF administration and vital signs monitoring.
-For Treatment and Supportive Care Physician or nurse with 24/7 coverage in emergency department to initiate treatment or stabilize patient and arrange for transfer as necessary.
-For Investigation, Treatment and Supportive Phases of Care If pediatric palliative care is to be provided, a physician willing to provide care in consultation with local or sub-specialty experts as needed.
-For Supportive Care Personnel Recommended: Health and/or psychosocial professionals able to provide family support and assist with arrangements for transfer as required.
-For Investigation, Treatment and Supportive Phases of Care Community Resources for Palliative Care in place For Supportive Care

-Pharmacy Required: Ready access to pharmacy with appropriate antibiotics, anti-emetics, pain medications and other drugs required for provision of basic level care.
-For Investigation, Treatment and Supportive Phases of Care Equipment Resources Required 24/7 Emergency Department services with basic resuscitation equipment.
-Basic investigations to ensure child can be transferred safely.
-For Investigation, Treatment and Supportive Phases of Care Able to obtain appropriate blood samples, including micro-samples and peripheral venous blood from children and transport blood samples to lab for testing if not available on site.
-For Investigation, Treatment and Supportive Phases of Care Able to do urine dipstick.
-For Investigation, Treatment and Supportive Phases of Care Lab/DI Required Not Applicable at Basic Level Facility Education Certification Required Commitment to ongoing education related to pediatric hematology/oncology.
-For Treatment and Supportive Care Communication Links Required Identification of a primary contact able to forward necessary documentation to the tertiary centre For Investigation, Treatment and Supportive Care Ready access to pediatrician referral and access to contact numbers at Sub Specialty centre for; ED, Clinic, Inpatient unit and Pediatric hematologist/oncologist For, Treatment and Supportive Care
+Basic Level Facility Required (✓) Recommended () For Supportive Care (SC) For Treatment (T) For Investigation (I) Physical Facilities Child friendly area to isolate child from nosocomial infections. \checkmark \checkmark \checkmark Personnel A family physician or pediatrician in the home community willing to manage the care of a child/adolescent with cancer or a serious haematological disorder which includes: ✓ Basic Level Facility Required (✓) Recommended () sc T A physician or pediatrician able to support families in giving accurate oral chemotherapy doses according to the appropriate toxicity/ therapeutic guidelines after consultation with a pediatric hematologist/oncologist, pediatric oncology pharmacist or a sub-specialty oncology Registered Nurse with the Beyond Entry Level Competency in dose modification for oral chemotherapy √ A physician or pediatrician to provide ongoing assessment for side-effects √ √ or complications of common chemotherapy-related toxicities (e.g. bleeds and febrile neutropenia).
+(Note that side effects come from all chemotherapy they are taking not just oral.)
+Health professionals able to provide pediatric care and monitoring such as immunizations, subcutaneous injections, insertion of nasogastric tube, GCSF administration and vital signs monitoring. √ ✓ Physician or nurse with 24/7 coverage in emergency department to stabilize patients with oncological emergencies such as febrile neutropenia, initiate treatment and arrange for transfer as necessary. ✓ ✓ ✓ If pediatric palliative care is to be provided, a physician willing to provide care in consultation with local or sub-specialty experts as needed. √ Health and/or psychosocial professionals able to provide family support and assist with arrangements for transfer as required. √ √ ✓ Community Resources for Palliative Care in place \checkmark Pharmacy Ready access to pharmacy with antibiotics, anti-emetics, pain medications and other drugs required for provision of basic level care. ✓ ✓ ✓ Equipment Resources 24/7 Emergency Department services with basic resuscitation equipment.
+Basic investigations to ensure child can be transferred safely. ✓ √ ✓ Lab/DI Blood products available for emergent purposes.
+Able to identify where to find the Guideline to process Initial Malignant Specimens Found Unexpectedly.
+Able to obtain blood samples from children and transport blood samples to lab for testing if not available on site. √ ✓ ✓ Education Certification Commitment to 'just in time' education related to pediatric hematology/oncology √ √ Communication Links Identification of a primary contact able to forward necessary documentation to the tertiary centre √ √ √